 Jamf Pro Integration

-Integrate your Jamf Pro Cloud account with Asset Panda to automatically import device and user information.
-This integration keeps your asset records accurate and up to date by continuously retrieving data from Jamf Pro into Asset Panda.
+You can integrate your Jamf Pro Cloud account with Asset Panda Pro to import device and user information automatically.
+This integration keeps your asset records accurate and up to date by continuously retrieving data from Jamf Pro into Asset Panda Pro.
 The integration supports uni-directional data flow from Jamf Pro to Asset Panda.

-You need to perform the following steps to Integrate Jamf Pro with Asset Panda:
+You must perform the following steps to integrate Jamf Pro with Asset Panda Pro:

 Enable Jamf Pro: Connect the Jamf Pro account to fetch data.

-Configure Asset Panda Integration: Steps to configure and map the Jamf Pro data fields within Asset Panda.
+Configure Asset Panda Integration: Configure and map Jamf Pro data fields within Asset Panda Pro.

 Ensure Data Accuracy: Ensure that the data fetched from Jamf Pro is accurately mapped and stored in Asset Panda.